rickymaggio02/Files-Remover/README.md

 # Files-Remover

-This programme removes all the files in a folder
+#I created this programme because I usually found myself with a Download folder full of files.